-Disabled retirees tend to retire younger than healthy annuitants - on average by 51⁄2 years in our dataset - and tend to have curtailed life expectancy.
+Disabled retirees tend to retire younger than healthy annuitants - on average by 5 years in our dataset - and tend to have curtailed life expectancy.
 We split out the data for disabled retirees to reflect the differences in the age range for which we have credible data.
 Also, the observed proportions dying at each age ("crude mortality rates") show a different shape at younger ages which we need to take care to ensure the model captures (see Figure 2).

-As a relatively small proportion of the data relates to disabled retirees (just c.20k exposed-to-risk or around 1.8% of plan participants) we do not attempt to identify the impact of other factors on the longevity of disabled retirees.
+As a relatively small proportion of the data relates to disabled retirees (just c.19.1k exposed-to-risk or around 2.0% of the exposure for all plan annuitants) we do not attempt to identify the impact of other factors on the longevity of disabled retirees.